plfa/plfa.github.io/src/plfa/part2/Subtyping.lagda.md

 This representation has the advantage that the traditional subscript notation `lᵢ` corresponds to indexing into a vector.

-Likewise, a record type, traditionally written as
+Likewise, a record type, written as

-    { l₁ : A₁, ..., lᵢ : Aᵢ }
+    ⦗ l₁ ⦂ A₁, ..., lᵢ ⦂ Aᵢ ⦘

 will be represented as a pair of vectors, one vector of fields and one vector of types.